tedca77/IME/README.md

 Notes

-* **Title** - a)Can be set in event processing using “title” in the JSON    b)Due to an issue with Apache Imaging, this field is not written if there is an existing value present.
+* **Title** - a)Can be set in event processing.
+Due to an issue with Apache Imaging, this field is not written if there is an existing value present.
+* **Subject** - if no description is provided, Windows will show the Subject to be the same as the Title field - can be set in Event processing.
 * **Comments (Windows)** if this is entered in Lightroom, data is written back to Windows.
 It does not work the other way round – changes to Windows properties are not received by Lightroom
-* **WIndows Tags** – note  when entering values in Windows, values should be separated by semi colons “;”.
+* **Windows Tags** – note  when entering values in Windows, values should be separated by semi colons “;”.
 WIndows will combine together XPKeywords and IPTC keywords for display in Properties.
 In Lightroom, |Keywording, and unique values will appear in KeyWord List. note , when entering, values in Lightroom  should be separated by commas “,".
 In irfanView, enter each keyword on a separate line a) Existing Keywords are retained in either the Tags or IPTC sections b)The same Keywords can be added for all files by providing in the JSON - these are added both to XP Keywords and IPTC fields  c)When moving files to a new directory, the current directory structure is converted to IPTC and XPkeywords
 * **Instructions** This field can be used to provide instructions to the program for each image.
 It is updated after processing along with the Comments (Windows) field. and JPG Comments.
 * **Copyright** This can be updated for all files, by adding to JSON
 * **JPG COmments** Each time a file is updated, a comment field is added by IME  e.g. when a file is moved or geocoded.